dh73/A_Formal_Tale_Chapter_I_AMBA/README.md

 SBY 21:30:34 [demoaxi_cvr] engine_0: ##   0:00:41  Unreached cover statement at faxil_slave.v:485.
 ```

-Under that same reasoning, these three properties pass vacuos as well:
+Following the same reasoning, these three properties pass vacuos as well:

 ```verilog
     // That means that requests need to stop when we're almost full